shailesh-sahu/frontend/README.md

 # Library Management System (LMS)

-This is a full-stack **Library Management System (LMS)** project, built using React.js for the frontend and Node.js with Express.js for the backend.
+This is the **frontend part** of full-stack **Library Management System (LMS)** project, built using React.js for the frontend and Node.js with Express.js for the backend.
 It enables library administrators and users to manage books, borrow books, and track availability seamlessly.

 ---